Horizontal-org/Tella-website/docs/Discover Tella/features.md

 - **Trim**: Move the vertical orange lines to select the new start and end point of your audio or video.
 - **Rotate**: Use the Rotate button on the top right of the screen to rotate the video counter-clock wise.

-Use the Play button on the bottom to listen to the audio or the Cancel button to start over.
-When you are done editing the file, use the orange scissors ✂️ icon on the top right to save the trimmed audio or video.
+Use the Play button at the bottom of the screen to listen to the audio or the Cancel button to start over.
+When you are done editing the file, use the orange scissors ✂️ icon in the top-right corner to save the trimmed audio or video.
 The edited file will be saved as a copy of the original file in the same folder.

 ## Encryption {#encryption}